Antori91/Home_Automation/README.md

-# Home Automation DIY project using ESP8266 with Domoticz, motionEye and Node.js server side scripts
+# Home Automation DIY project using ESP8266 and Node.js server side scripts with Domoticz and motionEye

 ## Main achievements:
   - Smart electrical heating management using existing basic heaters.
 Heating zones and quick entering of heating zone schedules